 In recent years there has been a trend towards assessment of elective patients in preadmission clinics, typically one to two weeks before surgery.
-This allows routine paperwork and investigations to be completed before admission, permits ‘same day’ admission and reduces the likelihood of delays or cancellation.54 Anaesthetists should be part of the preadmission clinical pathway, including implementing interventions to promote enhanced recovery and this activity should be reflected in job plans.55,56,57,67
+This allows routine paperwork and investigations to be completed before admission, permits ‘same day’ admission and reduces the likelihood of delays or cancellation.57 Anaesthetists should be part of the preadmission clinical pathway, including implementing interventions to promote enhanced recovery and this activity should be reflected in job plans.58,59,60,72

 4. Training and education

-Consultant anaesthetists intending to undertake anaesthesia for cardiac or thoracic surgery should have received training to a higher level in cardiac and/or thoracic anaesthesia, for a minimum of one year in recognised training centres, as part of general training.58 Those providing intensive care for cardiac surgical patients should have received training to the minimum level as defined by the Faculty of Intensive Care Medicine special skills year in cardiothoracic intensive care.6
+Consultant anaesthetists intending to undertake anaesthesia for cardiac or thoracic surgery should have received training to a higher level in cardiac and/or thoracic anaesthesia, for a minimum of one year in recognised training centres, as part of general training.61 Those providing critical care for cardiac surgical patients should have received training to the minimum level as defined by the Faculty of Intensive Care Medicine special skills year in cardiothoracic intensive care.6

-Consultant anaesthetists intending to follow a career of paediatric cardiothoracic anaesthesia should have higher training in general paediatric anaesthesia of at least one year followed by a specialist training period of an appropriate duration in the subspecialty.
+Consultant anaesthetists intending to follow a career in paediatric cardiothoracic anaesthesia should have higher training in general paediatric anaesthesia of at least one year followed by a specialist training period of an appropriate duration in the subspecialty.